PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Related Work

-\fakeparagraph{Backdoor Defense.} To address the security issue caused by backdoor attacks for the image classifiers, a recent set of works have been proposed to detect Trojan DNNs~\cite{tabor,nc,wang2020practical,aeva,k_arm,abs,dong2021black} through reverse engineering.
-Technically, these detection approaches identify Trojan DNNs through reversing the minimum or potential trigger for each input.
-As for competitive reinforcement learning, there is no existing work proposed to detect the backdoors.
-Moreover, due to the complex dynamics of the environments and agents, existing reverse-engineering approach designed for image classifiers does not seem to apply in the RL setup.
-Probably the only existing approach is the fine-tuning based backdoor mitigation mechanism proposed by \citet{backdoorrl}.
-Unfortunately, they reported in their paper that such defense approach can not successfully eliminate all Trojan behaviors.
+As for CRL, there is no existing work proposed to detect the backdoors.
+Moreover, due to the complex dynamics of the environments and agents, the existing reverse-engineering approach designed for image classifiers does not seem to apply in the RL setup.
+Probably the only existing approach is the fine-tuning based backdoor mitigation mechanism proposed by \cite{backdoorrl}.
+Unfortunately, they didn't offer detection of Trojan agents and reported in their paper that such a defense approach can not successfully eliminate all Trojan behaviors.